tjosephcarroll/se-lab18/icm/lab0/InterSystems Cloud Manager - Environment Setup.md

         ```
     12. :+1: Congrats!
 ICM is ready to provision your cloud infrastructure and your script can be used again and again.

----

 4. **Securities and Keys** -
-    1. Instead of starting from scratch with our definitions we will *leverage the samples* provided, so, run the following command to copy & verify the ICM declarative definitions we want to use
+    1. Instead of strating from scratch with our definitions we will *leverage the samples* provided, so, run the following command to copy & verify the ICM declarative definitions we want to use
     ```
     # cd /cloud
     # cp /Samples/AWS/*.json .